 - Develop a prototype: Apply predictive analytic techniques to ensure it will provide the desired answers or improvements.
 Prototypes can also be useful for demonstrating the benefits of an analytics program.

-- Map the relevant data: What data do you need to collect and analyze to find the answers to specific problems?
+- Map the relevant data: Determined what data do you need to collect and analyze to find the answers to specific problems.

 - Choose your software tool(s): After thoughtful research and discussion, choose tools based on the data sets you want to analyze, the insights you want to gain and the stakeholders who will use the tools.
-Remember that you need ways for business users, not just data scientists, to interact with your analytics software.
+Remember that you need to find ways for business users — not just data scientists — to interact with your analytics software.